- Current students

 - The Bachelor of Business opens doors for other professional pathways.

 Unitec is committed to making sure our graduates add value to the organisations they join.
-One way we do this is through Industry Based Learning (IBL) in our accounting qualifications and finance training courses.
-IBL forms part of your final year of study, and gives you the chance to put what you've learnt into practice at a host organisation.
+One way we do this is through Internship Based Learning in our accounting qualifications and finance training courses.
+IBL forms part of your final year of study and gives you the chance to put what you've learnt into practice at a host organisation.

 It's a hugely valuable experience: you’ll develop relevant industry skills and knowledge, confidence, and self-discipline.
-IBL also gives you the opportunity to make an impression – and contacts.
+Internship Based Learning also gives you the opportunity to make an impression and build contacts.
 Some of our host organisations have offered permanent jobs to their placement students.